 - Think about which Instagram hashtags to apply (travellers use Tags when searching destinations, activities etc in Instagram).
 You may need to agree sets of hashtags which are applied to particular photos/posts.
-And don’t to Hashtag your business/hotel name
+And don’t just Hashtag your business/hotel name.

 - Choose trending Instagram Hashtags, as well as the less featured tags; so your images aren’t lost among thousands

 - Ensure that you set the Location on your photo’s/posts and you complete the Alt Description (Vital for potential travelers who have sight difficulties – describe the content of your photo clearly)